Physical Signatures of Supercritical Fluid Boundaries

 In this case, $g(r)$ decays beyond the first peak without any oscillations -- this is the definition of the gas state.
-On the other hand, $P_2$ should correspond to the gas-SCF boundary at $T=195$ K. Interestingly, $(P_2\approx 55 \, \rm{bar}, T=195 \, \rm{K})$ coincides with the point $(P^{-} \approx 60 \, \rm{bar}, T=195 \, \rm{K})$ on the $L^-$ line estimated independently in ~\cite{li2024thermodynamic} using thermodynamics, confirming $L^-$ as the gas-SCF boundary.
-When $P>P_2$, a clear growth of the SSR length $\xi(P)$ is observed.
-If the numerical precision of $g(r)$ is sufficiently high, we expect that $\xi(P)$ would diverge around the liquid-SCF boundary.
-In sharp contrast, the length scale $r^* \equiv \rm{max}(r_0, r_1)$, obtained by exponential fitting of the large-$r$ $\tilde{h}(r)$ data (Fig.~\ref{fig:fit_r0}), is nearly a constant in the interested pressure range (Fig.~\ref{fig:length}b).
-The results show that $\xi$, which can be unambiguously distinguished from $r^*$, captures the onset of SSR in the SCF.

-In the {\it Supplementary Material}, we verify the universality of these findings by considering a second isothermal cut crossing the $L^\pm$ lines (see Fig.~\ref{fig:220K}).
+On the other hand, $P_2$ should correspond to the gas-SCF boundary at $T=195$~K. Interestingly, $(P_2\approx 55 \, {\rm bar}$, $T=195\,~\rm{K})$ coincides with the point $(P^{-} \approx 60 \, {\rm bar}$, $T=195 \, \rm{K})$ on the $L^-$ line estimated independently in ~\cite{li2024thermodynamic} using thermodynamics, confirming $L^-$ as the gas-SCF boundary.
+In the {\it Supplementary Material}, we verify the universality of these findings by considering a second isothermal cut crossing the $L^\pm$ lines (see Fig.~\ref{fig:220gr}).
+This observation suggests that, from a structural perspective, the $L^-$ line corresponds to the disappearance of the second peak in $g(r)$.